mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/paid-time-off/README.md

 ### Common Time Off Questions

 1. **Is there really no limit?** There is no limit to how much time off you can take when your work is meeting or exceeding expectations.
 We strongly recommend a minimum of 2 weeks per year.
-2. **Is PTO monitored?** PTO is not monitored but we encourage managers to ensure their DRs are taking at least the recommended minimum of 2 weeks off per year (and/or the statutory minimum in their region of residence).
+2. **Is PTO monitored?** PTO is not monitored, but we encourage managers to ensure their direct reports are taking at least the recommended minimum of 2 weeks off per year (and/or the statutory minimum in their region of residence).
 Time off is reported in regions where there is a statutory requirement to do so.

 ## Holidays